-San Diego, CA – January 11, 2018 – The National Association of Hispanic Real Estate Professionals® (NAHREP®) has published a report with its analysis of the "Tax Cuts and Jobs Act," which puts into place significant changes in the tax code set to go into effect for the 2018 tax year.
-NAHREP's analysis, found at www.nahrep.org/taxreform, includes an outline of the anticipated overall impact of tax reform and pays special attention to how the changes affect Hispanics in four key areas: the standard deduction, tax rate changes, itemized deductions, and special provisions, which will have a significant effect on Puerto Rico.
+San Diego, CA – January 10, 2018 – The National Association of Hispanic Real Estate Professionals (NAHREP®) issued its analysis on the “Tax Cuts and Jobs Act” which puts into place significant changes in the tax code set to go into effect for the 2018 tax year.
+NAHREP’s analysis includes an outline of the anticipated overall impacts and pays special attention to how changes in four key areas will impact its membership: the standard deduction, tax rate changes, itemized deductions, and special provisions which impact Puerto Rico.

-However, NAHREP expressed disappointment that the reduced income tax rates for middle class individuals are only temporary and that the changes to the itemized deduction rules negatively affect residents in states with high income and property taxes, such as California and New York.
-These more heavily taxed states also have among the highest proportions of Hispanic residents, which disproportionately impacts this segment of the U.S. population.
+Specifically, NAHREP believes that the reduction to the tax rate on so-called “pass-through” corporations could benefit members who own small businesses.
+NAHREP also expressed disappointment that the reduced income tax rates for middle class individuals are only temporary and that the changes to the itemized deduction rules negatively affect residents in states with large Hispanic populations such as California and New York.

 As a real estate and housing organization and the largest Hispanic business organization in the country, NAHREP plans to stay engaged as “clean up edits” are proposed to the legislation before it goes into effect at the end of the year.

 FORM GOES HERE